Skip to main content

 Who Should Build for Cereal?

-Cereal is ideal for:
+Cereal is a good fit for:

 • Automation engineers

-• Existing script authors (Python/JS/Batch/PowerShell)
+• Existing script authors (Python, JS, Batch, PowerShell)

 • Kotlin developers

-• Indie devs wanting passive income
+• Indie developers looking for passive income

 • Anyone who builds tools to automate repetitive tasks